 Step 2: Pour in your favorite coffee blend.

-Step 3: Add in the coconut milk into a milk frother and let it froth for 1-2 minutes.
+Step 3: Add in the coconut milk and collagen powder into a milk frother and let it froth for 1-2 minutes.

 Step 4: Using a spoon to hold the frothy milk back, pour the warmed milk into the latte and then the froth on top.

-How To Make The Latter In A Slow Cooker
+How To Make The Latte In A Slow Cooker

-This maple cinnamon latter recipe is also amazing for large gatherings!
+This maple cinnamon latte recipe is also amazing for large gatherings!

 Make it in the slow cooker by: